vaimo/composer-patches/README.md

 * COMPOSER_PATCHES_REAPPLY_ALL - will force all patches to be re-applied
 * COMPOSER_PATCHES_FATAL_FAIL - exit after first patch failure is encountered
 * COMPOSER_PATCHES_SKIP_PACKAGES - comma-separated package names to exclude from patching, useful when maintaining patches on package upgrade.
 Does not affect bundled patches.
-* COMPOSER_PATCHES_PREFER_OWNER - always use data directly from owner's composer.json rather than using the information stored in installed.json
+* COMPOSER_PATCHES_PREFER_OWNER - always use data directly from owner's composer.json rather than
+  using the information stored in installed.json
-* COMPOSER_PATCHES_SKIP_CLEANUP - Will leave packages patched even when vaimo/composer-patches is removed.
+* COMPOSER_PATCHES_SKIP_CLEANUP - Will leave packages patched even when vaimo/composer-patches is
+  removed.
 By default, patched packages are re-installed to reset the patches (useful when creating immutable build artifacts without any unnecessary modules installed).

 ## Upgrading the module

-When upgrading the module, one might encounter odd crashes about classes not being found or class contstructor arguments being wrong.
+When upgrading the module, one might encounter odd crashes about classes not being found or class constructor arguments being wrong.

 This usually means that the class structure or constructor footprint in some of the classes have changed after the upgrade which means that the plugin might be running with some classes from the old and some classes from the new version.

-Due to the fact that the patcher kicks in very late in the process of installing a project (before autoloader generation), developers are advised to re-execute 'composer install'.
+Due to the fact that the patcher kicks in very late in the process of installing a project (before auto-loader generation), developers are advised to re-execute 'composer install'.

 ## Credits